owntracks/recorder/README.md

 ## Encryption (*experimental!*)

-If compiled with `WITH_ENCRYPT` support, the recorder will handle messages from OwnTracks devices which support payload encryption.
+If compiled with `WITH_ENCRYPT` support (this is the default in our packages), the recorder will handle messages from OwnTracks [devices which support payload encryption](http://owntracks.org/booklet/features/encrypt/).
 Each user / device requires a secret key which is configured on the device and which must be configured on the Recorder host in order for the Recorder to be able to decrypt the payloads.

 Upon successful decryption, the Recorder processes the original (device-transmitted) JSON and stores the result in plain (i.e. un-encrypted) form in the store.